Community pharmacist vaccination

 - Appropriately document the immunisation event including advising the clients general practice and/or NIR (if the client consents)

 These four videos give a basic overview of the preparation and administration of Meningococcal, Tdap and Zoster vaccines.
 Please note that the Zostavax diluent now comes in a prefilled syringe and no longer needs to be drawn up.
-Click on the fullscreen icon to view larger.
+Click on the full screen icon to view larger.

-Pharmacist vaccinators use the NIR web application called ImmuniseNow to record all vaccinations on the NIR, they may also use it to record non-funded vaccinations.
-They must first complete an NIR Authorised User Agreement (AUA) for pharmacies form and submit this to email@example.com.
+Pharmacist vaccinators are required to use the NIR web application called ImmuniseNow to record all funded vaccinations on the NIR, they may also use it to record non-funded vaccinations.
+They must first complete an NIR Authorised User Agreement (AUA) for pharmacies form and submit this to firstname.lastname@example.org.
 Once access confirmation is received they can go into the MoH web application ImmuniseNow and enter the vaccination event information.
 NB: ImmuniseNow is only available through the Connected Health network at the pharmacy.

-Pharmacists must ensure that all untoward incidents are reported appropriately following local procedures.
+Pharmacists must ensure that all untoward incidents are reported appropriately following local procedures, including their Immunisation Coordinator.

 Incidents that (may) affect vaccine delivery may also need to be reported to the Centre for Adverse Reactions Monitoring (CARM).
 For example a vaccine administration error that may affect vaccine effectiveness such as administering expired/compromised vaccine.
 Pharmacists should also notify their local immunisation co-ordinator/facilitator when making a CARM report.

 Audit and research